 The M.P.H. degree in Public Health Administration and Policy (PHAP) provides management training in public health administration, focusing on the public health functions of management, analysis, and policy.
 The program emphasizes a population-based health improvement approach to public health.
-There are two paths to earn this M.P.H.: The PHAP Day Program is for students who are just beginning their careers in public health; the Executive PHAP (E-PHAP) program is for students who have been in the public health field for at least three years and are looking to move into leadership roles or enhance their leadership skills.
+There are three paths to earn this M.P.H.
+The traditional PHAP Program, the PHAP Program, hosted by Arizona State University which is a mostly-online program, with some in-person elements at ASU in Phoenix, Arizona.
+Both the traditional and E-PHAP programs are for students who are just beginning their careers in public health; the Executive PHAP (E-PHAP) program is for students who have been in the public health field for at least three years and are looking to move into leadership roles or enhance their leadership skills.
 The E-PHAP program is a distance program with 17 days of on-campus instruction and may be completed in 25 months.

-The M.P.H Degree in Public Health Informatics prepares professionals for leadership positions that bridge information technology and public health.
+The M.P.H Degree in Public Health Informatics prepares students for leadership positions that bridge information technology and public health.
 Public health informatics concerns the organization and integration of information from multiple sources to make it available for monitoring and evaluating the health of populations and programs.
 A certificate is also available.